 Prof. Spicer served for ten years (2005–15) as Director of Undergraduate Studies in Music at Hunter College, and was the 2015 recipient of Hunter’s Presidential Award for Excellence in Teaching.
 In addition to his scholarship and teaching, he maintains an active parallel career as a professional keyboardist and vocalist, having worked with several groups in the US and the UK since the 1980s.
 In the early 1990s, he was a founding member of the critically acclaimed group Little Jack Melody and His Young Turks, and can be heard on their first two CDs, On the Blank Generation (1991) and World of Fireworks (1994).
 He continues to take the stage most weekends with his own “electric R&B” group, the Bernadettes, and with the Christ Church Choir in New Haven.

 “The Electric Light Orchestra and the Anxiety of the Beatles’ Influence.”
 In The Pop Palimpsest: Intertextuality in Recorded Popular Music, ed.
-Serge Lacasse and Lori Burns.
-Ann Arbor: University of Michigan Press, forthcoming.
+Lori Burns and Serge Lacasse, 106–36.
+Ann Arbor: University of Michigan Press, 2018.